What is SCIM / SCIM Provisioning?

 How does SCIM work?

-Through SCIM REST API, endpoints can be easily managed at scale.
+Through SCIM REST API, you can manage endpoints at scale.
 Endpoints represent the Users and Groups at the company.
-For example, adding a new member to a specified group can be fulfilled with the POST request.
+For example, you can use a POST request to add a new member to a specified group.
 Administrators add the data of the user’s identity, such as username and title.
 SCIM then uses the endpoints and data to create a schema where the cloud-based applications can transfer information between two or more security domains.

 Implications of Unmanaged Privileged Accounts